PB✓

 Working with clients — the conversations that produce good work

 Discovery before quoting.
 Written proposals with scope, deliverables, revisions, and payment terms.
-Four pricing models (hourly, project, value-based, retainer) and the Lagos rate ladder.
-Presenting work with rationale, the common interpersonal traps and how to handle them, and getting paid in Nigeria.
+Four pricing models (hourly, project, value-based, retainer) and the New York rate ladder.
+Presenting work with rationale, the common interpersonal traps and how to handle them, and getting paid globally.

 8. 08